jsfuentes/Code-Cheatsheet/Deployment/AWS/EB.md

 - S3
 - Cloudwatch

+## Deployment Types

+All at once - <1 min for one EC2 and just takes down servers and sends update

+Rolling – one batch at a time stopping and reverting on failure.
+Reduced capacity

+Rolling with additional batch – Start and deploys on a batch, then rolling so no reduced capacity.
+But extra time to spin up new instance

+Immutable – Deploy to new single instance, starts by deploying your application code to a single  newly created EC2 instance.
+Once the deployment succeeds on the first  instance, the remaining number of instances required to create a  parallel fleet are created and the application code is deployed to them.
+After the deployment succeeds on the entire parallel fleet, instances  running the old application version are terminated 25% at a time.
+This  deployment policy ensures that the impact of a failed deployment is  minimal (i.e.: a single EC2 instance) and enables your application to  serve traffic at full capacity during an ongoing deployment.

 ## Initialize on the Command Line

 In the coding directory, run these commands for nice step by step creation